 The problems your relationship may experience won't be the problem--it's how the two of you handle these problems that will make or break your relationship.
 This is why it is not wise to rush the process of getting married when you and your partner have not yet developed one of the most important skills you'll ever need, conflict-resolution skills.
 Nothing elicits more shame and deep emotion than the topic of money and sex.
 When divorcing couples are asked what their biggest problems in marriage were, they usually say communication, sex, and money.
 Don't wait until after you are deeply dependent on each other to discover how the other person handles (or refuses to handle) difficult issues.
 Discover now whether you and your partner can negotiate, compromise, apologize, admit when you're wrong, show empathy, and maintain self-control.
 The most highly-rated traits of happy marriages includes empathy for the others feelings, needs, and dreams and the ability to influence and be influenced by the other.
 Stage 4 will help you to assess how successful you are at doing this for each other, what communication traps you're vulnerable to or how to avoid them, and what you need to do to ensure your relationship remains strong, happy, and positive.

-How will Stage 5: Engagement and marriage help you?
+How Stage 5: Engagement and marriage will help you.

 Is your anxiety (or panic) increasing?
 Are you not feeling the level of excitement you think you should be feeling when considering engagement or getting close to marriage?
 Are your feelings of doubt normal or a sign that something is wrong with your partner, the relationship, or your love for them?
 Are you fighting more, getting hung up on small issues, or being consumed with a desire to run away?
 Are you starting to question whether marriage is right for you or if it really does work for others?
 Do you feel prepared for and confident about your ability to sexually satisfy each other?